How to hit a draw in 5 quick steps

 Watch this video on how to hit a draw courtesy of Ged Walters and Golf Monthly.

-Protect your golf equipment against loss, theft and damage by getting our golf insurance.
-You can also cover yourself against claims resulting from injury to another person and third party property damage.
+Protect your golf equipment against loss, theft and damage by considering golf insurance.
+You can also cover yourself against claims resulting from injury to another person and third-party property damage.

 Find out more about our cover by clicking the link above, or get a quote here.